 The provider had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
 These reflected the relevant legislation.
-We looked at four staff recruitment records.
+We looked at a selection of documents from six staff recruitment records.
 These showed the provider followed their recruitment procedure.